-Athens County Job and Family Services
+Athens County Job and Family Services hosts the county's

 Paying child support just got a little easier

 MoneyGram is a money transfer company with 40,000 locations in the U.S. To use the service, parents need their case ID and Cause or Docket number.
 Paying through MoneyGram charges a $3.99 fee in addition to the payments.
 The company also has a mobile app that accepts payments.